-The Fund may engage in transactions in FDIs for the purposes of efficient portfolio management to reduce risk, reduce costs, generate additional capital at an appropriate risk level and/or to protect against exchange rate risks within the conditions and limits laid down by the Central Bank from time to time.
-The FDIs that the Fund may use for efficient portfolio management are forward foreign currency contracts, listed options, credit default swaps and total return swaps.
+The Fund may engage in transactions in FDI for the purposes of efficient portfolio management to reduce risk, reduce costs, generate additional capital at an appropriate risk level and/or to protect against exchange rate risks within the conditions and limits laid down by the Central Bank from time to time.
+The FDI that the Fund may use for efficient portfolio management are forward foreign currency contracts, listed options, credit default swaps and total return swaps.
 The Investment Manager will look to ensure that the techniques and instruments used are economically appropriate in that they will be realised in a cost-effective way.

-For the period from 22 June 2022 (date of commencement of operations) to 31 December 2022 (Expressed in United States Dollars)
+For the year ended 31 December 2023 and for the period from 22 June 2022 (commencement of operations) to 31 December 2022 (Expressed in United States Dollars)